sorianotyler/Excel_Analysis_Projects/README.md

 ### Challenges and Difficulties Encountered
   - The difficulties encountered came with collecting data for both Launch dates and Goals.
 For the launch date analysis I create a pivot table, filtering for Category and years.
 I wanted to compare the months to each other and only had the Start.
 I was able to overcome this difficulty by grouping dates together to form months using the group function in Excel.
 This gave me the information needed to complete the analysis.
   - For the outcomes based on goals analysis, I ran into some trouble when dealing with the countif funciton when creating the Goal Ranges.
 I found that utalizing the >= notation when creating criteria would be critical to collect all the data needed to complete this analysis.
+  - Also, a potential problem could be that there are multiple countries on the dataset which all have different currencies.
+This will require cleaning to get the best result.

 ## Results